ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring satire of fame-chasing behavior
+   - Exploring why attention feels safer than accountability
    - Finding the satirical angle
    - Making it relatable and timeless